 In Faculty of Letters, we take the time to think about what it means to be human through thought, history, social and cultural phenomena, language, literature, etc. Through this learning, our educational goal is to develop individuals who are equipped with the ability to support, understand, and create culture, and to send out into the world talented people who can contribute to society as experts in various fields related to culture.

 Faculty of Letters consists of four departments: Philosophy, History, Sociology, and Literature, and the Literature Department is further divided into the Japanese Language and Literature Major Course and the English and American Literature Major Course.
-Each department and major course is designed to provide an education that aims not only to provide specialized knowledge, but also to provide a wide range of culture and to foster the ability to think flexibly and apply knowledge.
+Each department and major course is designed to provide an education that aims not only to teach specialized knowledge, but also to provide a wide range of culture and to develop flexible thinking and application skills.

 Faculty of Letters has the educational goal of nurturing the following qualities and abilities in students in the fields of humanities and social studies.